 1) Introverts who draw energy from quiet space

-To the contrary of an extrovert; introvert thrives in a working-from-home environment.
+The opposite of an extrovert; introverts do better in a working-from-home environment.
 They thrive when they don’t have to socialise or be distracted from conversation and human interactions.
-They prefer a quite working place where they can carry on with their tasks in solitude.
+They prefer a quiet working place where they can carry on with their tasks in solitude.

 2) Those with dedicated, well-kitted-out office space

-If you are able to have a place at home, where it can be your office area; if you have the right tools such as a desk and a chair; a fast broadband and good lighting – then you can instantly feel more productive.
+If you have a place at home, that can become your office area; if you have the right tools such as a desk and a chair; a fast broadband connection and good lighting – then you can instantly feel more productive.
 Having the right set up is crucial not only to productivity, but also to efficiency.